rather-labs/Whatsapp-bot/server/README.md

 ## Integration with WhatsApp Bot

-The blockchain server integrates with the WhatsApp bot through HTTP API calls.
+The server integrates with the WhatsApp bot through HTTP API calls.
 The bot can:

 1. Register users automatically
 2. Query wallet balances